SUSAN CAROL LOSH

 |Independent variable||direction of effect||Dependent variable|

-Notice that I have never stated how we will measure aerobic exercise, state anxiety, external threat, or cohesion.
+Notice that I have never stated how we will measure aerobic exercise, state anxiety, second language learning, external threat, or cohesion.
 At this stage I need to develop and define what these terms actually mean and how or why I expect them to be linked together.

 AN OPERATIONAL HYPOTHESIS links at least two operational variables.
 Again, some type of cause and effect is usually present in the hypothesis.